Spekingur/reference-tictactoe/self-assessment.md

 I started out with everything on Windows, which was a mistake.
 I got sick the following week which stopped from keeping up with everything.
 I've currently started everything locally from scratch three times now.

+I stopped short on coding in the unit tests.
+Currently I've got all the tests left to do along with setting up a Jenkinsfile with a pipeline.

 ## URLs and access
 1. Jenkins URL and username and password.
   * http://82.221.22.62:8080/